Games — Defining a zero-to-one gaming vertical from strategy to beta launch

 Games as a growth strategy

 CNN is a global journalistic powerhouse with extensive reach, yet its user funnel indicates an opportunity to deepen engagement.
-To move beyond scale and increase revenue, CNN needs to develop direct relationships with its users, becoming essential in the process.
+To move beyond scale and increase revenue, CNN needs to develop direct relationships with its users, becoming essential every day.

 My role in launching games 0→1

-In a traditional working model, the PM might work with the designer to shape the experience, as well as discuss timelines and expectations with the engineer.
+In a typical project, the PM might work with the designer to shape the experience while discussing expectations with the engineer.

-However, because (1) the product-person for this project was the VP of Growth, who was juggling other priorities; (2) engineering was to be done by the third-party vendor, rather than our team's engineers; and (3) Games was not the team's primary focus, I took leadership of the experience, becoming its biggest advocate and a primary point of contact.
+However, because (1) the product-person for this project was the VP of Growth, who was stretched across other priorities; (2) engineering was owned by the third-party vendor, not our team's engineers; and (3) Games was not the team's primary focus, I took leadership of the experience, identifying what needed to be built, who needed to be aligned, and what decisions needed to be made at each step.

 SUCCESS METRICS